6 things to keep in mind when raising your child

-Here are 6 things to keep in mind when raising a child, things that will affect their behaviour and attitude for the rest of their life..
+Here are six things to keep in mind when raising a child, things that will affect their behaviour and attitude for the rest of their life..

-Nobody is ever 'ready' to have a child, but when you do, it’s very important to understand the psychological nuances in raising one.
+Nobody is ever "ready" to have a child.
+But when you do, it’s important to understand the psychological nuances in raising one.
 A lot of care and thought must be put into raising a child because their behaviour for the rest of their life is very much based on their childhood development.

-So, here are 6 things to keep in mind when raising a child:
+So, here are six things to keep in mind when raising a child:

-It is common knowledge that most Asian parents highly prize the achievements of their child (academic, musical, etc.).
+It is common knowledge that most Asian parents highly prize the achievements of their child.
 These achievements are also sometimes used as a yardstick to compare their kids’ achievements with their peers’.